Important information about the floods >>

 AAPM is committed to improving the efficiency and effectiveness of healthcare practice management for better patient outcomes and actively advocate to provide advice and input into important issues and policies for the sector.

-A key area of the partnership is The Avant AAPM Scholarship Program, which awards five practice managers scholarships to further their education and training at the University of New England Partnerships.
+A key area of the partnership is The Avant AAPM Scholarship Program, which awards three practice managers scholarships to further their education and training at the University of New England Partnerships.

 The partnership has also allowed the development of a Practice Managers Resource Centre, which helps AAPM members protect, improve and grow their practice.